 On 7 November 2017, Beijing Capital Environment Investment Limited (北京首創環境投資有限公司) ("Capital Investment"), a wholly owned subsidiary of the Company and Beijing Capital Group entered into an entrustment guarantee agreement, pursuant to which Beijing Capital Group provides corporate financing guarantee service to Capital Investment.
 Beijing Capital Group, as the guarantor under the Entrustment Guarantee Agreement, agreed to provide guarantee to Ping An Asset Management Co., Ltd. ("Ping An Asset") in respect of a financing agreement, so as to procure that Ping An Asset provides the Group with a loan of up to RMB1,000,000,000 in aggregate.
 Capital Investment shall pay to Beijing Capital Group, a guarantee fee for such service which is calculated at the rate of 0.6% per annum on the total principal amount in respect of which Beijing Capital Group assumed the guarantee liability.
-Pursuant to the Entrustment Guarantee Agreement, the annual caps for the maximum guarantee fee payable by the Group for the years ended 31 December 2017, 2018, 2019, 2020 and 2021 were RMB0.904 million, RMB6 million, RMB6 million, RMB6 million and RMB5.096 million respectively.
+Pursuant to the Entrustment Guarantee Agreement, the annual cap for the maximum guarantee fee payable by the Group was RMB6 million.

-As at 31 December 2020, the Group drew down a sum of loans of RMB1 billion from Ping An Asset with regard to the Financing Agreement.
-The Group's guarantee fee payable to Beijing Capital Group for the year ended 31 December 2020 was approximately RMB6 million.
+As at 31 December 2021, the Group drew down a sum of loans of RMB900 million from Ping An Asset under the Financing Agreement.
+The Group's guarantee fee payable to Beijing Capital Group for the year ended 31 December 2021 was approximately RMB5.40 million.

-On 7 November 2017 (i.e. the date of the Entrustment Guarantee Agreement) and 31 December 2020 (i.e. the end date of the year under review), Beijing Capital Group was a controlling shareholder of the Company, indirectly holding 66.92% of the share capital of the Company.
+On 7 November 2017 (i.e. the date of the Entrustment Guarantee Agreement) and 31 December 2021 (i.e. the end date of the year under review), Beijing Capital Group was the controlling shareholder of the Company, indirectly holding 66.92% of the share capital of the Company.
 Beijing Capital Group is the connected person of the Company under Chapter 14A of the Listing Rules.
 As the applicable percentage ratios of the continuing connected transaction with respect to the payment of guarantee fee to Beijing Capital Group by Capital Investment exceed 0.1% but less than 5%, the transaction is subject to the reporting, annual review and announcement requirements, but exempt from the independent shareholders' approval requirement, under Chapter 14A of the Listing Rules.

-Pursuant to Rule 14A.56 of the Rules Governing the Listing of Securities on the Stock Exchange, the Board appointed the auditor of the Company to carry out several agreed audit procedures in respect of the continuing connected transaction.
+Pursuant to Rule 14A.56 of the Listing Rules, the Board appointed the auditor of the Company to carry out several agreed audit procedures in respect of the continuing connected transaction.
 The auditor reported to the Board, the actual audit findings of such procedures.

-The independent non-executive Directors reviewed the aforesaid continuing connected transaction and confirmed that such transaction was entered into:
+The independent non-executive Directors have reviewed the aforesaid continuing connected transaction and confirmed that such transaction was entered into:

-- 1. in the ordinary and usual course of business of the Group; - 2. on normal commercial terms or better; and - 3. according to the agreement governing such transaction that are fair and reasonable and in the interests of the Shareholders of the Company as a whole.
+- 1. in the ordinary and usual course of business of the Group; - 2. on normal commercial terms or better; and - 3. according to the agreement governing such transaction that are fair and reasonable and in the interests of the shareholders of the Company as a whole.